Computer virus cripples top Apple supplier TSMC

 A computer virus crippled one of Apple's major suppliers over the weekend.

-The virus hit the company's computer network late Friday and spread to machines used to make chips and processors, TSMC said in a statement Sunday.
+The virus hit the company's computer network late Friday and spread to machines used to make chips and processors, TSMC (TSM) said in a press conference on Monday.

+TSMC said the virus caused equipment to crash or repeatedly reboot and was a variant of WannaCry, which targeted more than 300,000 computers in 150 countries last year.

 Related: China kills Qualcomm's $44 billion deal for NXP

-The company blamed the infection of its computer systems on "misoperation during the software installation process" for new equipment.
+TSMC blamed the infection of its computer systems on "misoperation during the software installation process" for new equipment.

+The equipment in question was "not first isolated and confirmed to be virus-free," the company said, allowing the virus to enter as soon as the equipment was connected to the company network.

-The virus was stored in the equipment rather and didn't come from a hack or cyberattack, a spokeswoman for TSMC said.
+The virus was stored in the equipment and didn't come from a hack or cyberattack, a spokeswoman for TSMC said.

+The company added that its primary computer systems that store production and customer data were not affected, and no confidential information was compromised.

 TSMC, short for Taiwan Semiconductor Manufacturing Company, is the main manufacturer of processors for Apple's (AAPL) iPhones and iPads.
 It's also the world's largest maker of made-to-order chips, which involves manufacturing products designed by companies like Qualcomm (QCOM) and Nvidia (NVDA).